Currently Empty: £0.00

 Course Objectives

-By the end of this course, learners will be able to:
+By the end of this course, you will be able to:

-- Explore societal perceptions and attitudes toward neurodiversity
+- Explore societal perceptions and attitudes toward neurodiversity.

 Expected Learning Outcomes

-Learners will:
+You will:

-- Understand what neurodiversity is and the various conditions it encompasses
+- Understand what neurodiversity is and the various conditions it encompasses.

-- Recognise how to support and guide 3–11-year-olds in everyday environments
+- Recognise how to support and guide 3–11-year-olds in everyday environments.

-- Appreciate the role of creativity and inclusion in working with neurodivergent children
+- Appreciate the role of creativity and inclusion in working with neurodivergent children.

-- Learn how to set up supportive environments and activities tailored to neurodiverse needs
+- Learn how to set up supportive environments and activities tailored to neurodiverse needs.

-- Explore practical strategies for fostering emotional, social, and cognitive development
+- Explore practical strategies for fostering emotional, social, and cognitive development.

 Course Content